koto-lang/koto/docs/reference/core_lib/tuple.md

 ## get

 `|Tuple, Number| -> Value`
+`|Tuple, Number, Value| -> Value`

-Gets the Nth value in the tuple, or `()` if the tuple doesn't contain a value at that position.
+Gets the Nth value in the tuple.
+If the tuple doesn't contain a value at that position then the provided default value is returned.
+If no default value is provided then `()` is returned.

 ### Example